truongnmt/iroha/deploy/ansible/roles/iroha-k8s/README.md

 # iroha-k8s role
 This role is used for generating Iroha node configuration files and keys.
 They are meant to be deployed in a cluster.
-It also contains Kubernetes service and pod definitions file that deploys Iroha cluster (that is subject for manual setup).
+It also contains Kubernetes service and pod definitions file that deploys Iroha cluster.

 ## Requirements
 - Python3
 - ed25519-cli for key generation.
-Statically linked binary (for x86_64 platform) can be found in jenkins/k8s-caliper-ci directory.
-You can also compile it yourself: https://github.com/Warchant/ed25519-cli.
+Statically linked binary (for x86_64 platform) is already bundled in iroha-k8s Ansible role.
+Check out [ed25519-cli](https://github.com/Warchant/ed25519-cli) repo for compilation guide for other platforms.

 ## Generating configs
 ```